Violet Sleigh: Beauty pageant

 Sleigh became Miss Malaya when she won the Miss Max Factor Malaya title in the year 1953, beating over 47 contestants across Malaya and Singapore.
 A scout for the beauty pageant approached Sleigh at Robinson's Department Store in Singapore where she worked as a dressmaker and occasional model.
 Sleigh also competed in the Miss Malaya 1954 pageant held at the Capitol Theatre, Singapore and ended up being the 1st Runner-up while the Miss Singapore herself, Rugayah binti Ibrahim won the third place.
 The winner, Marjorie Wee of Malaya had the rights to represent Singapore in Miss Universe 1954.

 Her prizes included "$1,000 in cash, a brand new wardrobe, a trip to Hollywood and two weeks stay at the Hollywood Roosevelt Hotel.
 Arriving in December, Sleigh had the opportunity to meet many of the major Hollywood stars who were out of the city.
 She also had the opportunity to meet Dean Martin, Jerry Lewis, Zsa Zsa Gabor and the owner of Max Factor company itself, Mr. Francis Factor.
 About her meeting of Zsa Zsa Gabor, Sleigh said, "Oh she was a right… Not a nice person, really."

 Whilst in Hollywood, Sleigh did a reading at Columbia Pictures.
 It was also reported that a film director, Michael Curtiz, approached her to take a screen for The Egyptian but she refused.

 Personal life

 On 17 August 1957, Sleigh married an Australian advertising executive, Cecil Fay Bombell and then she had to move to Australia, where she had four daughters.
 Her husband was a half-Australian and a half-Italian.

 Sleigh returned to Malaysia twice.
 She described her first journey home in the 1970s as a "sentimental journey" home.
 She wanted to find her half-brother, Harry, whom she had lost contact with, and to also find her father's grave.
-Her father had passed away in the 1960s in Malaysia.
+Her father had died in the 1960s in Malaysia.
 Her second trip to Malaysia in 2015 was a gift from her daughters on the occasion of her 80th birthday.